glorphindale/langohr.docs/articles/exchanges.md

 ### Publishing messages as mandatory

-When publishing messages, it is possible to use the ":mandatory" option to publish a message as "mandatory".
+When publishing messages, it is possible to use the `:mandatory` option to publish a message as "mandatory".
 When a mandatory message cannot be *routed* to any queue (for example, there are no bindings or none of the bindings match), the message is returned to the producer.

 The following code example demonstrates a message that is published as mandatory but cannot be routed (no bindings) and thus is returned back to the producer: